Human Trafficking in [China] [other countries]

 The Chinese government is making progress in combating human trafficking, but its one-child policy is still responsible for a gender disparity that is encouraging Chinese men to purchase young women from North Korea as wives, the Congressional-Executive Commission on China reported Monday.

-Barry said all the workers were promised legitimate jobs with a pay rate of $7 per hour.
-When they arrived, though, the defendant allegedly made them work as prostitutes.
-Although the women wanted to leave, they were reportedly forced to stay, as the defendant told them they have no way of settling their debts and purchasing airfares back to China except by working as prostitutes.
+Although the women wanted to leave, they were allegedly forced to stay, as the defendant told them they have no way of settling their debts and purchasing airfares back to China except by working as prostitutes.

 Facing the future with 40 million bachelors